pmcgrath/prodinfo/readme.txt

 	git clone git@heroku.com:blooming-sky-54.git

-To see all git config use
+To see all git config
 	git config --list